Fire and Rescue Department of Malaysia: K9 Unit

+In August 2025, it's revealed that the department is planning to set up new K9 centres in Penang and on the East Coast to cut down deployment time.
+On 17 November 2025, it's confirmed that the new K9 centre in Penang will be built on a 5 acres (2.02 hectares) site at the Bertam Fire Station and JBPM Northern Region Air Base, which allow fast deployment to East Coast areas as well through JBPM's air unit.
+The Ministry of Finance has approved RM19 million for the construction of the new K9 centre, and the centre is expected to be operational by early 2029.

+Dog breeds employed by the unit include Labrador Retrievers and English Springer Spaniels, which are sourced from the United Kingdom.
+However there are plans to breed K9 dogs locally, which will be the first for the department.
+K9 dogs under the JBPM typically serve until they are 8 years old, but may be extended to 10 years old if the dogs are in good health.
+Retired dogs will continue to remain under the care of their handlers in the department until their death.
+The department do not euthanise retired dogs unless they are severely ill, and would only do so under a veterinarian's advice.

+In 2023, K9 Unit under JBPM has been deployed for 308 cases.
+In 2024, the unit also handled 345 cases, a 12% increase from the previous year.
+Since 2022, JBPM's K9 Unit has experienced a surge in popularity among the Malaysian public, particularly after the 2022 Batang Kali landslide, and the National Day parade in 2023.

 Special Force Boat Team

 A support team task to support JBPM Special Forces with water transportation during operations involving of lake, river and sea.
-The boat crews are trained in water survival and able to perform water rescue to JBPM personnel and civilians if things go south.
+The boat crews are trained in water survival and able to perform water rescue to JBPM personnel and civilians if necessary.

 Special Operations Force

 STORM

 Special Tactical Operation and Rescue Team of Malaysia (STORM) unit is a part of the Malaysian Rapid Deployment Force (Pasukan Aturgerak Cepat; PAC) together with 10 Parachute Brigade (10 PARA) but with different task and role.
 Formed in March 2011, STORM winning is a Search and Rescue (SAR) experts and on standby for 24/7 at JBPM Airbases and State Branch Headquarters.
 Storm unit mainly task with SAR operations involving: